EngageDC/dirt/README.md

 * Deploying to staging is heavily automated (creating database accounts, etc.).
 Deploying to production is however super simple and doesn't do much more than compress the staging files (excluding `.git`), copy them to production and extract them in the correct directory.

 We warmly welcome changes that makes dirt less opinionated, so feel free to create an issue or pull request.

+## Uninstalling
+Should you no longer want Dirt on your system, you will just need to delete a few files.

+	rm -rf /usr/local/bin/dirt # Delete dirt installation rm -rf ~/.dirt # Delete dirt user config file